cudail/snolf-rb2/README.md

 ## Changelog

 v2.12
-* Shield and air abilities (thok, etc.) can no longer be used after bouncing.
+* Shield and air abilities (thok, etc.) can no longer be used after bouncing
+* Change text highlight colours on character select screen

 v2.11
 * New signpost/save file sprite